 Burn injuries: Kitchen workers who deal with fryers, frying pans, stovetops and boiling water on a regular basis also run the risk of serious burn injuries.
 Approximately 12,000 suffer burn injuries in restaurants each year, but these are only the ones that are serious enough to be reported.

-Eye injuries: In addition to burn injuries, eye injuries can also happen as a result of splattering grease and splashes or flying objects during the cooking process.
+Eye injuries: In addition to burning injuries, eye injuries can also happen as a result of splattering grease and splashes or flying objects during the cooking process.

 It’s important for the owners of restaurants to provide safety training to all employees to limit the risk of injury.
 They should also require employees to use nonslip shoes, wear protective equipment and take other injury-prevention precautions.
 In addition, there are a variety of things restaurants can do in terms of having on-site safety equipment, maintaining properly working tools and more to dramatically reduce the chances of injury or death.